-Indicators: General Information on Detention 1.
-Total number of asylum seekers detained in 2017:338 12,916 2.
-Number of asylum seekers in detention at the end of 2017: 1,508 3.
-Number of detention centres: 339 11 4.
-Total capacity of detention centres:340 2,987
+Indicators: General Information on Detention indicators.
+General mormation on Detention) 1.
+Total number of asylum seekers detained in 2018:366 12,637 2.
+Number of asylum seekers in detention at the end of 2018: 1,085 3.
+Number of detention centres: 367 10 4.
+Total capacity of detention centres:368 3,385

 When asylum seekers are detained, they are detained in immigration removal centres (IRC), usually under the same legal regime and in the same premises as other people subject to immigration detention.
-The full capacity of the detention centres is used, with over 3,000 people in immigration detention at any one time, 49 to 51% of whom have sought asylum in the UK at some time.
-The centres consist of 8 IRC and 3 short-term holding facilities (STHF).
-On 9 January 2017 there were also 484 immigration detainees in prisons.
-It is not known how many of those people had claimed asylum.
+51% of immigration detainees in 2018 were asylum seekers.
+The centres consist of 7 IRC and 3 short-term holding facilities (STHF).
+In November 2018 the government announced it would close Campsfield IRC in May 2019 but it actually closed in December 2018.369 The published statistics now include immigration detainees held in prisons; in 2018 there were 3,058 immigration detainees held in prison at some point during the year.

 Detention during the asylum decision-making process is not usual.
-Most asylum seekers whose claim has not yet been decided are at liberty on a status known as temporary admission.
+Most asylum seekers whose claim has not yet been decided are at liberty on a status known as immigration bail.
 The main exception is in accelerated procedures.
 3,865 people were detained in the detained fast track in 2014, but this procedure was suspended in July 2015.
 In Dublin and non-suspensive appeal cases, although the individual is not always detained, detention is more common than in the regular procedure.